PrivSec-dev/privsec.dev/content/apps/ProtonVPN IP Leakage on Linux and Workaround.md

 sudo sysctl -p
 ```

 Next, download your OpenVPN configuration files from [account.protonvpn.com](https://account.protonvpn.com/).
-In the configuration files, you should see a list of IP addresses and ports of ProtonVPN's servers.
+In those configuration files, you should see a list of IP addresses and ports of ProtonVPN's servers.

 Finally, set up the VPN killswitch.
 The rules I posted here are based on [this discussion](https://airvpn.org/forums/topic/15061-firewalld-killswitch/).